1301yashraj/DSA_Day_To_Day/README.md

 3. Generate All Permutations of an Array ✅ easier apporach is to use a spearate consumed boolean array so that we can go on with the loop easily.
    - 3.2 Generate unique permutations ✅
-4. Generate All Combinations of k elements from n elements
+4. Generate All Combinations of k elements from n elements ✅ (AllCombinations.java)

-   4.2 ALL Unique Combinations ✅
+   4.2 ALL Unique Combinations ✅ (AllUniqueKCombinatins.java)

    - If a number appears more than once in the array, we should only generate combinations where its first occurrence is chosen before its later occurrences.
    - If we are using a duplicate number before using its first occurrence, it means that we are forming a combination that should have already been formed when we used its first occurrence.